 As is often the case with families during war time, Albert’s brother, James Harold Saville was killed on 15th June 1943 during a bombing raid over Munchengladbach whilst serving as an RAF Lancaster Bomber rear gunner.
 He is buried in the Rheinberg War Cemetery in Germany.

 The image below would indicate that a group of fire brigade personnel restored a fire service vehicle that was destroyed by the bomb blast at the Old Palace School and was restored in the memory of the Millborne Crew who were in attendance on that fateful night in April 1941.
 Dedicated to the memory of; Barrel, Jones, Mead, Campbell Savill Rashbrook.
 The restoration is also dedicated to Mr & Mrs Somerville.
-Sadly I don’t have a picture of the restored vehicle, but if you are reading this and have a copy of the picture, then I would love to hear from you.
+Sadly we don’t have a picture of the restored vehicle, but if you are reading this and have a copy of the picture, then we would love to hear from you.

 Albert Alfred Saville’s widow Louisa did not remarry after his death and she died aged 88 in Waltham Forest in 1994.
 One can only imagine the pain and loss of losing your Husband so young, their journey had barely started in life, for it to be cut down so tragically short.
 For some the loss and grief is impossible to overcome.